upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/bioamp-exg-pill/index.rst

 .. note::

-   Electrocardiography (ECG) is the process of producing an electrocardiogram (ECG or EKG).
-It is a graph of voltage versus time of the electrical activity of the heart using electrodes placed on the skin.
-These electrodes detect the small electrical changes that are a consequence of cardiac muscle depolarization followed by repolarization during each cardiac cycle (heartbeat).
+   - Electrocardiography (ECG) is the process of producing an electrocardiogram (ECG or EKG).
+   - It is a graph of voltage versus time of the electrical activity of the heart using electrodes placed on the skin.
+   - These electrodes detect the small electrical changes that are a consequence of cardiac muscle depolarization followed by repolarization during each cardiac cycle (heartbeat).

 Electrodes placement
 ----------------------

 We have 2 options to measure the ECG signals, either using the gel electrodes or using dry electrode based Heart BioAmp Band.
 You can try both of them one by one.

-- **Using gel electrodes:**
+- **Using Gel electrodes:**

 1. Connect the BioAmp cable to gel electrodes
 2. Peel the plastic backing from electrodes